 - There are areas where the blending of the HRSC on top of MOLA did not always work well.
 Care should be taken when using for scientific analysis.
 The average accuracy of each point is originally ~100 meters in horizontal position and ~1 meter in radius (Neumann and others, 2001).
 However, the total elevation uncertainty is at least ±3 m due to the global error in the areoid (±1.8 meters) and regional uncertainties in its shape (G.A.
 Neumann, written commun., 2002).
 The MOLA data were initially referenced to an internally consistent inertial coordinate system, derived from tracking of the MGS spacecraft.
 These values include the orientation of the north pole of Mars (including the effects of precession), the rotation rate of Mars, and a value for W0 of 176.630°, where W0 is the angle along the equator to the east, between the 0° meridian and the equator’s intersection with the celestial equator at the standard epoch J2000.0 (Seidelmann and others, 2002).
 This value of W0 was chosen in order to place the 0° meridian through the center of the small (~500 m) crater Airy-0, within the crater Airy.
 Longitude increases to the east and latitude is planetocentric as allowed by IAU/IAG standards and in accordance with current NASA and USGS standards.

 - Completeness Report

-This was completed using HRSC DEMs released ~2013 or earlier.
+This was completed using HRSC DEMs released 2017 or earlier (through HRSC DEM h7500_0000.da4.tif).
 The HRSC Team is re-working all HRSC DEMs and this product will eventually be superseded.